iTwin/itwinjs-core/docs/learning/ECSQLTutorial/ECSQLDataTypes.md

 > SELECT ECInstanceId,ECClassId FROM bis.Model WHERE IsPrivate
 > ```
 > are equivalent.
-<iframe style="height:40vh; width:60vw" src="/console/?imodel=Bay Town Process Plant&query=SELECT ECInstanceId,ECClassId FROM bis.Model WHERE IsPrivate"></iframe>
+<iframe class="embedded-console" src="/console/?imodel=House Sample&query=SELECT ECInstanceId,ECClassId FROM bis.Model WHERE IsPrivate"></iframe>

 And the same example with `False`: